davidnmbond/GaGa/README.md

 Your regular multi-media controls should work (pause, play, mute, volume up and down).

+## Controls

+- Left click on the system tray icon or use your play/pause keyboard button to toggle play/pause.
+- Right click on system tray icon to bring up more Soma FM stations and to set preferences.
-In Windows 10, to make the icon permanently visible, just click the ^ and drag the "s" to the system tray area.
+- In Windows 10, to make the icon permanently visible, just click the ^ and drag the "s" to the system tray area.

 ## Known issues